 But the argument is wrong.

 An evolutionary process that depends on events of mutation that introduce new alleles is subject to biases in mutational introduction, by a first come, first served dynamic that Haldane and Fisher did not address in their arguments about mutation pressure (see note 8).

-The flaw in the Haldane-Fisher argument arises from the assumption, common in classical thinking, that evolution can be treated as a process of shifting the frequencies of alleles in an initial “gene pool,” without events of mutation that introduce new alleles (see note 9).
-Of course, new mutations have to be involved somewhere in evolution, but they don’t have to be directly involved: if all the relevant mutations happened in the past, and the corresponding variant alleles are present in the gene pool at frequencies resistant to random loss, then we don’t need to address new mutations to understand evolutionary dynamics, which would follow merely from shifting gene frequencies.
+The flaw in the Haldane-Fisher argument arises from the assumption that evolution can be treated as a process of shifting the frequencies of alleles in an initial “gene pool,” without events of mutation that introduce new alleles.
+New mutations have to be involved somewhere in evolution, of course, but they don’t have to be directly involved: if all the relevant mutations happened in the past, and the corresponding variant alleles are present in the gene pool at frequencies resistant to random loss, then we don’t need to address new mutations to understand evolutionary dynamics, which would follow merely from shifting gene frequencies.

-Thus, the shifting-gene-frequencies theory (SGFT) posits that evolution can be understood as a shift from an initial multi-locus distribution of allele frequencies, to a final distribution of frequencies for the same alleles.
-This is what “evolution is shifting gene frequencies” meant, in practice.
+In this way, the shifting-gene-frequencies theory (SGFT) posits that evolution can be understood as a shift from an initial multi-locus distribution of allele frequencies, to a final distribution of frequencies for the same alleles.
+This is what “evolution is shifting gene frequencies” meant for modeling, in practice.

 But the SGFT was influential in the past, and remains cryptically influential today.
 Michod (1981) identifies a shifting-gene-frequencies paradigm as the “hard core” of a research program per Lakatos: